18F/domain-scan/docs/lambda.md

 Currently, the only scanners tested for use in Lambda are:

-* `pshtt` - Third party data sources, such as the Chrome preload list, will be downloaded at the top of the scan and then trimmed per-domain to avoid excessive network transfer to Lambda and to third party servers.
+* `pshtt` _(Python)_ - Third party data sources, such as the Chrome preload list, will be downloaded at the top of the scan and then trimmed per-domain to avoid excessive network transfer to Lambda and to third party servers.
-* `sslyze` - SSLyze will run in single-process mode inside Lambda, which lacks the `multiprocessing` features used by SSLyze's internal parallelization.
+* `sslyze` _(Python)_ - SSLyze will run in single-process mode inside Lambda, which lacks the `multiprocessing` features used by SSLyze's internal parallelization.

-(**Note:** to use `--lambda`, all scanners you use should be Lambda-compatible and have functions created in your AWS account.
-You can't yet mix locally- and Lambda-executed scanners.)
+* `third_parties` _(Node)_ - Headless Chrome is directly packaged with the Lambda function, based on the version of Chrome packaged in this repository inside `lambda/headless/chrome/`.

 #### Developing on Lambda-based scanners